lofcz/FastCloner/README.md

 _The following examples assume you've copied the extension method above._

-Sometimes you might want to exclude certain fields & properties from cloning:
+Sometimes, you might want to exclude certain fields & properties from cloning:
 ```csharp
 private class TestPropsWithIgnored
 {